The list of formulas (above) are examples of elements that exist in nature as ___________________ molecules.

 NAMING BINARY MOLECULAR COMPOUNDS: ( NON-METAL with NON-METAL )

-The first system is used to name binary compounds that exist as ___________________ molecules rather than as ionic compounds.
+The first system is used to name binary compounds that exist as distinct molecules rather than as ionic compounds.

-There is ___________________ to look at the formula of a compound and know whether it is molecular or ionic.
-However, binary compounds containing two nonmetals are ALWAYS molecular, whereas binary compounds containing a metal and a nonmetal are usually ionic.
+Binary molecular compounds contain two nonmetals, whereas binary compounds containing a metal and a nonmetal are usually ionic.

-If you are not sure whether a compound is ionic or molecular, look to see if it contains a ___________________ .
+If you are not sure whether a compound is ionic or molecular, look to see if it contains a metal.
 If it does not, use the following system to name it.

 The name tells what elements are in the molecule and includes Greek prefixes to indicate the number of atoms of each element present.
 The system involves these steps: